Survey on the geometric Bogomolov conjecture: Reduction to the nowhere degenerate case

-Let us start the proof of Proposition~\ref{prop:main111}.
-We argue by contradiction; suppose that there exist an abelian variety over $\overline{K}$ of non-degeneracy rank $0$ and a closed subvariety that is not a torsion subvariety but has dense small points.
+Let us prove Proposition~\ref{prop:main111}.
+We argue by contradiction: suppose that there exist an abelian variety over $\overline{K}$ of non-degeneracy rank $0$ and a closed subvariety that is not a torsion subvariety but has dense small points.
 We take the quotient of the abelian variety by the stabilizer of the closed subvariety.
 Taking into account Lemma~\ref{lem:ndr}, we then construct an abelian $A$ with $\ndr (A) = 0$ and a closed subvariety $X$ that is non-torsion, has trivial stabilizer, has dense small points, and has positive dimension.
-For large natural number $N$, the difference morphism $\alpha_N : X^{N} \to A^{N-1}$ given $\alpha_N ( x_1 , \ldots , x_N ) = (x_1 - x_2 , \ldots , x_{N-1} - x_N )$ is generically finite (cf. Lemma~\ref{lem:genericallyfiniteN}).
-Put $Z := X^N$ and$Y:= \alpha_N ( Z )$, and let $\alpha : Z \to Y$ be the morphism induced from $\alpha_N$.
+For some large natural number $N$, the difference morphism $\alpha_N : X^{N} \to A^{N-1}$ given $\alpha_N ( x_1 , \ldots , x_N ) = (x_1 - x_2 , \ldots , x_{N-1} - x_N )$ is generically finite (cf. Lemma~\ref{lem:genericallyfiniteN}).
+Put $Z := X^N$ and $Y:= \alpha_N ( Z )$, and let $\alpha : Z \to Y$ be the morphism induced by $\alpha_N$.
 Note that $\alpha$ is a generically finite surjective morphism.